oppia/oppia/README.md

 Please refer to the [developer wiki](https://github.com/oppia/oppia/wiki) for extensive installation instructions.
 This is a short summary for developers who would like to contribute:

-1. First, create a new, empty folder called `opensource/` within your home folder.
+1. Create a new, empty folder called `opensource/` within your home folder.
 (Note that the Oppia installation process will add other folders to `opensource`.)

 2. Navigate to this folder (`cd opensource`), then [fork and clone](https://help.github.com/articles/fork-a-repo/) the Oppia repo.
 This will create a new folder named `opensource/oppia`.